 - Use of this internal complaint procedure is not a prerequisite to the pursuit of other remedies.

 - At any time, an individual may pursue other remedies available to him/her under applicable state law or federal law.
-An employee may contact System Administration’s Office of Human Resources and Workforce Diversity to obtain information on existing complaint/grievance resolution processes.
+An employee may contact UW System Human Resources to obtain information on existing complaint/grievance resolution processes.